Teen Suicide: Talking with Your Teen

 - Changes in your child’s normal routine, such as sleeping, appetite or loss of interest in activities they used to enjoy.

-Mental health.Mental health disorders and suicide are highly correlated – depression, addiction, bi-polar disorder, PTSD, and anxiety to name a few.However, it is crucial to be aware that there are many who suffer in silence.
+Mental health.Mental health disorders and suicide are highly correlated – depression, dependence, bi-polar disorder, PTSD, and anxiety to name a few.However, it is crucial to be aware that there are many who suffer in silence.

 Depression: What we know about depression – it is not simply sadness that someone can “shake off.”
 Depression is being sad, even when something in your life is going well or life appearsto be perfect.
 This is the scariest trend we find in teen depression/suicidal behavior – they can be unbelievably good at hiding it.
 By providing a safe and welcoming space to talk about depression without judgment, teens are more likely to be open and turn to adults when they are struggling.
 Depression is one of the most prevalent struggles in our society but the least talked about because there is an ongoing stigma that prevents our teens from speaking up.